sonofagl1tch/OSHardening/README.md

  - Configures the SSH server for most common hardening settings
 - doesUserExist.sh
  - simple test to see if a local user exists
+- linuxAudit.sh
+ - This script was used as an example on different methods to search a linux system

 ## OSX
 ### OSX 10.10 Yosemite